 View this post on Instagram

-Next in line for the Rivers kids is Callie Rivers, er, Curry, Doc Rivers? daughter.
+Next in line for the Rivers kids is Doc Rivers' daughter Callie Rivers, er, Curry.
 While Callie may not have been bitten by the basketball bug, she was a collegiate volleyball player at the University of Florida.

-Seth?s brother is a sorta-kinda prominent figure in the NBA.
-I don?t know if you’ve heard of him but his name is Steph Curry.
-Yes, the Steph Curry ?- two-time MVP, three-time NBA champion, arguably the best shooter of all time, star of CarMax and Subway commercials ?- Steph Curry.
+Seth's brother is a sorta-kinda prominent figure in the NBA.
+I don't know if you've heard of him but his name is Steph Curry.
+Yes, the Steph Curry — two-time MVP, three-time NBA champion, arguably the best shooter of all time, star of CarMax and Subway commercials — Steph Curry.
 Seth and Steph are both absolutely incredible shooters.
-In fact, Seth is slightly edging his brother out at shooting percentage from three this season, shooting an impressive 42.5% from beyond the arc in comparison to his brother?s 38%.
-The literal ?splash brothers?.
+The literal "splash brothers".